HexaField/three-typeable-text/readme.md

 **onChange** A callback that is fired when the text changes internally

+**onFocus** A callback that is fired when the focus changes internally (true if gaining focus, false otherwise)

 **maxEditHistory** The number of copies of the string to put in edit history (default: 32)

 ## API: